bpmutter/ben.perlmutter.io/index.markdown

             <div class="technologies__description" id="python-description">
                 <h4 class="technologies__header">Python</h4>
                 <div class="technologies__description-content">
                     <p>Python is the Spanish to Javascript's English.
-It's a failryl straightforward language.
+It's a fairly straightforward language.
 And like the Spanish-speaking world with all its diversity, there are near-infinite uses for Python.</p>
                 </div>
             </div>
             <div class="technologies__description" id="flask-description">